Architectural and urban project

 C - CCA-P704 Already here: Resources, Transformation, ConstructionCCA

-Maud Saimpert, Pierre Bouilhol, Sylvain EbodéP704 is part of the “designing and building for architecture” field of study, and aims to work on the fundamental links between environmental, constructive and spatial parameters in the design of an architectural project.
+Maud Saimpert, Joanne Lellouche, Sylvain EbodéP704 is part of the “Designing and building for architecture” field of study, and focuses on the fundamental links between environmental, constructive and spatial parameters in the design of an architectural project.
 We will pay particular attention to the complexities and contradictions of existing elements, in order to create connections between and with them, while delving into questions of materiality, channels and know-how.

 Our approach is interdisciplinary, with regular contributions from Sylvain Ebodé, architect and engineer, who teaches at the STA.